 - Final release: 24 September 2018

-In the last few years, there’s been a pattern of announcement at WWDC in June, a developer beta available almost immediately, then a public version around a month later.
+In the past few years, there’s been a pattern of announcement at WWDC in June, a developer beta available almost immediately, then a public version around a month later.
 That's happened a little earlier than usual this year, and if you want to test drive it, here's how to get the Mojave Public Beta.

 What new features are in macOS Mojave?